richardgourley/django-wagtail-stepbystep/README.md

 49. **Create the models**

-Imagine if we had hundreds of surgeries or clinics in various cities around the world.
 In this simple example we can add ForeignKeys and ManyToManyFields to link all of the models together making a scalable application.
 Add these models to 'surgeries/models.py'

+NOTE: Verbose plural names added to 'city' and 'surgery' models to correctly display the plural name of each in the admin.

+NOTE: Extra methods created in 'Doctor' and 'Surgery' to display the ManyToMany fields in the admin dashboard list_display.

 ```
 from django.db import models